 If the defendant successfully completes all requirements, the criminal charges are dismissed.
 However, if they fail to complete these tasks they will return to a traditional courtroom processing.

 Talk to a Los Angeles Petty Theft Lawyer for Free

-You need someone who understands the legal system and how to win cases.
-At the Simmrin Law Group, we can help.
-We will give you a FREE consultation and help you start building your defense.
-Don’t wait until it’s too late.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+It’s vital that you have someone by your side who understands the legal system and how to win cases.
+At the Simmrin Law Group, we will give you a free, no-obligation consultation and help you start building your defense.
+Fill out our online contact form or give us a call and get your free consultation today.